HackYourFuture/curriculum/README.md

 [![Postgrad](./assets/postgrad.png)](https://github.com/hackyourfuture/post-grad-ed)
 [![QA Training](./assets/qa-training.png)](https://github.com/hackyourfuture/qa-training)

-Last but not leaast, If you want to improve your English and Presentation skills, please contact the team and we will make the proper arrangements.
+Last but not least, If you want to improve your English and Presentation skills, please contact the team and we will make the proper arrangements.
 Same if you want to join a [Fellowship](https://www.hackyourfuture.net/fellowship/) group!

 ## Final words